Braces vs. Clear Aligners

 Braces aren’t a walk in the park.
 They are devices used by orthodontists to reposition teeth and, therefore, are not exactly built with comfort in mind.
 The various metallic trappings of braces lead to sores inside the mouth, particularly on the cheeks, lips, and tongue.

 While items like dental wax allow the wearer to essentially pad sharper areas of the braces, the discomfort that braces invite is not just physical.
 One of the most identifiable traits of braces is the colorful bands that adorn them, chosen by the wearer.
+Plus, for those wanting to add flair without drawing too much attention, braces jewelry offers a stylish touch.

 While this adds an expressive element to the braces experience, it also unmistakably telegraphs that you (or your child) are working to improve their smile.
 This may not sound like an issue, but for families who tend to keep their business to themselves or have a timid child, the showmanship of the braces may bring unnecessary anxiety.